markgw/uh-nlp2021/docs/week1/index.md

 # Day 1: Python for Java programmers, installing stuff and simple NLP

-**NB: This page is still Work-In-Progress.
-The final version will be available before the first lecture.**
+**NB: The contents, including the assignments, on this page can change up until the end of the first lecture.**

 This day has two parts.
 The first is a short introduction to the Python 3 programming language.
 We assume a good general programmin knowledge.
 This mean e.g. background in the Java programming language, on the level of Introduction to Programming (Ohjelmoinnin perusteet) and Advanced Programming (Ohjelmoinnin jatkokurssi) as taught at the department.
 For those who are already familiar with Python, this part serves as a refresher.